hamishgibbs/lit_review_graph/README.md

 When adding a new paper, `lit_review_graph` may take some time to query the metadata for each of the connected references [Semantic Scholar](https://www.semanticscholar.org/).
 Requests are cached in `lit_review_graph_cache.sqlite` and start-up will be faster when you re-run the app.

-[Semantic Scholar](https://www.semanticscholar.org/) is a great free source of clean information on the academic citation network but data for some papers (particularly older papers) may be missing or incomplete.
+[Semantic Scholar](https://www.semanticscholar.org/) is a great source of free and clean information on the academic citation network but data for some papers (particularly older papers) may be missing or incomplete.

-### Other solutions

-`lit_review_graph` is similar to [ResearchRabbit](https://researchrabbitapp.com/home) or [Connected Papers](https://www.connectedpapers.com/) but displays all of the references of papers in your bibliography and runs locally.